shiftyrose/shifty/README.md

 `Original Idea by しゅー`<br>

 #### Role Description
-Kill as a normal Impostor on the Impostor team . . . but Egoist is a traitor to the Impostors.<br>
-Use Impostor-Seeing attribute to get them voted out (end game) and achieve a solo win.<br>
+Kill as a normal Impostor on the Impostor team . . . but Egoist is a traitor to the Impostors.
+Use Impostor-Seeing attribute to get them voted out (end game) and achieve a solo win.
 Impostors and Egoist cannot kill each other.<br>

 ### Game Options
 |            Name              |                          Description                       |     Type     |  Default  |